-2. Sample sources and characterization
+2. Sample Sources and Characterization

-The sources, chemistry, localities, and structural state of seven samples are given in Table S1 of the Auxiliary Materials.
-Together with the end-member albite [Brown et al., 2006], the six additional samples measured in this study were chosen so as to cover the compositional range of plagioclase feldspars and to represent the variety of structural states ($C\overline{1}$, $I\overline{1}$, and $P\overline{1}$) most commonly found in natural plagioclases.
-Changes in the patterns of Al,Si order within the tetrahedra result in symmetry changes that can be identified by changes in the diffraction patterns [Bown and Gay, 1958; Angel et al., 1990].
-The degree of Al,Si order can be determined from the tetrahedral bond lengths determined by structure refinements [Ribbe, 1983; Kroll and Ribbe 1983; Salje, 1985].
-The change in the Al,Si ratio away from a simple integer ratio means that some Al,Si disorder is induced by the chemical substitution away from the end-member compositions of albite and anorthite.
-Single-crystal X-ray diffraction data were therefore collected from one crystal from each sample on a variety of Oxford Diffraction CCD diffractometers.
-Full details of the data collections, structure refinements and final refined structural parameters are reported in the Auxiliary Materials crystallographic information file (cif).
-In summary, six of the samples are well ordered and are thus "low plagioclases" with thermodynamic and elastic properties typical of plagioclases in crustal rocks.
-An60 is a relatively disordered "high-plagioclase" [Kroll and Ribbe, 1980] on the basis of its unit-cell parameters and refined structure.
-TEM observations of the An48 sample confirmed that it is a Bøggild intergrowth, a composite crystal containing coherent lamellae of approximate compositions An{45} (symmetry $C\overline{1}$) and An{55} (symmetry $I\overline{1}$).
+The sources, chemistry, localities, and structural state of seven samples are given in Table S1 in the supporting information.
+Together with the end-member albite [Brown et al., 2006], the seven additional samples measured in this study were chosen so as to cover the compositional range of plagioclase feldspars and to represent the variety of structural states (C_1 , I_1 , and P_1) most commonly found in natural plagioclases.
+Changes in the patterns of Al-Si order within the tetrahedra result in symmetry changes that can be identified by changes in the diffraction patterns [Bown and Gay, 1958; Angel et al., 1990].
+The degree of Al-Si order can be determined from the tetrahedral bond lengths determined by structure refinements [Ribbe, 1983; Kroll and Ribbe, 1983; Salje, 1985].
+The change in the Al:Si ratio away from a simple integer ratio means that some Al-Si disorder is induced by the chemical substitution away from the end-member compositions of albite and anorthite.
+Single-crystal Xray diffraction data were therefore collected from one crystal from six samples on a variety of Oxford Diffraction CCD diffractometers.
+Full details of these data collections, structure refinements, and final refined structural parameters are reported in the supporting information crystallographic information file.
+Structural data for An0 are from Brown et al. [2006] and An67 from Angel et al. [1990].
+In summary, seven of the samples are well ordered and are thus "low plagioclases" with thermodynamic and elastic properties typical of plagioclases in crustal rocks.
+An60 is a relatively disordered "high plagioclase" [Kroll and Ribbe, 1980] on the basis of its unit cell parameters and refined structure.
+Transmission Electron Microscopy observations of the An48 sample confirmed that it is a Bøggild intergrowth, a composite crystal containing coherent lamellae of approximate compositions An45 (symmetry $\overline{C1}$) and An55 (symmetry $\overline{I1}$).
 In Table 1 cell parameters, unit cell volumes, and densities (calculated from the chemistry and cell volumes) are given for the samples.

-Following Brown et al. [2006], we chose the following convention to align the non-orthogonal crystallographic axes with respect to the Cartesian axial system used for the description of the elastic tensor.
-The Y-axis is aligned parallel to the crystallographic b-axis.
-The X-axis is set in the a^ direction (perpendicular to the b- and c-axes).
-The Z-axis is chosen to satisfy a right-handed coordinate system.
-This convention is different from that used by Ryzhova [1964] who also set the Y-axis parallel to the b-axis, but then set the Z-axis parallel to c^ .
-Relative to our system, these coordinates are rotated ~26° about the b-axis.
-Although Ryzhova 's convention was motivated by the nature of the underlying crystal structure (placing the extension direction of the crankshaft chain within the structures of plagioclase feldspars parallel to the X-axis) it results in compressional velocities in the X-Z plane that enjoy no simple relationship to the Cartesian coordinates.
-With the convention used here, maxima and minima of the compressional velocities lie closer to the coordinate axes, with the extreme values determined principally by a single elastic modulus.
-We use the convention that the elastic moduli (stiffnesses) are represented by the 6 by 6 matrix C{ij} .
-The inverse of this matrix is the compliance matrix S{ij} .
-These matrixes are related to the full tensor representation of elasticity by the Voigt notation [Nve, 1957].
+Following Brown et al. [2006], we chose the following convention to align the nonorthogonal crystallographic axes with respect to the Cartesian axial system used for the description of the elastic tensor.
+The Y axis is aligned parallel to the crystallographic b axis.
+The X axis is set in the a^ direction (perpendicular to the b and c axes).
+The Z axis is chosen to satisfy a right-handed coordinate system.
+This convention is different from that used by Ryzhova [1964] who also set the Y axis parallel to the b axis but then set the Z axis parallel to c.
+Relative to our system, these coordinates are rotated $\sim 26^{\circ}$ about the b axis.
+Although Ryzhova's convention was motivated by the nature of the underlying crystal structure (placing the extension direction of the crankshaft chain within the structures of plagioclase feldspars parallel to the X axis), it results in compressional velocities in the X-Z plane that enjoy no simple relationship to the Cartesian coordinates.
+With the convention used here, the maxima and minima of the compressional velocities lie closer to the coordinate axes, with the extreme values determined principally by a single elastic modulus.
+We use the convention that the elastic moduli (stiffnesses) are represented by the 6 by 6 matrix C{ii}.
+The inverse of this matrix is the compliance matrix S{ii}.
+These matrixes are related to the full tensor representation of elasticity by the Voigt notation [Nye, 1957].

-3. Experimental methods:
+3. Experimental Methods

-3.1 X-ray Compressibility Determinations:
+3.1.
+X-Ray Compressibility Determinations